NlightNFotis/nlightnfotis.github.io/_posts/2023-12-16-how-to-use-option-result.md

 time: the pollution of the codebase with many similar but *oh-so-slightly-different* types which served only as "rich-return-typed objects".

-This has the side-effect of an increase to the cognitive load of the programmer, which makes the experience of programming in that codebase a bit worse than it needs to be: the editors and other tools might help, but you still need to mentally keep track of which function returns what, and have some special handling around
+This has the side-effect of an increase in the cognitive load of the programmer, which makes the experience of programming in that codebase a bit worse than it needs to be: the editors and other tools might help, but you still need to mentally keep track of which function returns what, and have some special handling around